FSC Regulatory Module

 Commonly asked questions

-• Certificate holders will need to request for a scope extension from their certification bodies to include the Regulatory Module and at minimum a desk-based audit will need to be done either during the next surveillance audit or as agreed with the certification body from 1 July 2024 (so not only from 1 January 2025).
-FSC recommends that certification bodies and certificate holders follow the development of the additional requirements to prepare accordingly and limit the time needed after 1 of July to prepare for inclusion of the Module and adapting to the system wide changes.
+Certificate holders will need to request for a scope extension from their certification bodies to include the FSC Regulatory Module and at minimum a desk-based audit will need to be done either during the next surveillance audit or as agreed with the certification body from 1 July 2024 (so not only from 1 January 2025).

-• No, this is not a standalone set of requirements but rather an add-on module.
+No, this is not a standalone set of requirements but rather an add-on module.
 Users must also either already be certified with FSC or selecting to include the FSC Regulatory Module as part of their certification process.
-How can we distinguish between operator and trader in FSC Requirements?

 More questions?